paritytech/substrate-connect/packages/connect/README.md

 <br /><br />

-The main implementation of the light-client provider for a given substrate-based chain.
+The primary implementation of the light-client provider for any Substrate-based chain.

 ## Using `@substrate/connect` for library authors

-The `connect` package will look for a light client provider via the discovery protocol.
-If it can't find one, it will spawn a smoldot instance in the user's browser tab.
+The `connect` package searches for a light client provider via the discovery protocol.
+If none is found, it will initiate a smoldot instance in the user's browser tab.

 ### Example Usage

-To use a well-known chain ('polkadot', 'ksmcc3', 'westend2', 'rococo_v2_2'):
+To connect to a well-known chain ('polkadot', 'ksmcc3', 'westend2', 'rococo_v2_2'):

 ```js
 import { createScClient, WellKnownChain } from '@substrate/connect';